What Is The 'Sahm Rule' Behind The Market Panic?

 Research group Capital Economics said the rise in the unemployment rate has so far been driven by an expansion in the labour force rather than a fall in employment.

-Chicago Federal Reserve President Austan Goolsbee told CNBC on Monday that job numbers were“weaker than expected but not looking yet like recession”.

-US Federal Reserve chairman Jerome Powell also downplayed the Sahm Rule's impact before the job's report was released last week.
+Federal Reserve chairman Jerome Powell also sought to downplay the rule's impact.

 Earlier that day, the Fed decided to keep its benchmark interest rate between 5.25 per cent and 5.50 per cent, but Powell signalled that a cut could come in September.